perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

 ## The Preface

-My wife runs an afterschool pottery program in various elementary schools around town.
+My wife runs an after-school pottery program in various elementary schools around town.
 Parents sign their kids up for the classes, and then my wife's staff go out to the various schools and teach basic ceramics to the kids.
 All the existing student registration systems for this are both wildly expensive,